 The Breeding department always follows cotton varieties improvement, fundation seed production and cotton germplasm management as three main missions.
 The main research activity of this department is the evaluation of genetic material to develop adaptable and sustainable varieties with high yield and good fiber quality.
-The breeding department is responsible for programming, managing, and direct varieties supervision of new cotton improvement, germplasm conservation and nucleus cotton seed development and production at different cotton production of Iran.
+The breeding department is responsible for programming, and direct managing, supervision of new cotton varieties improvement, germplasm conservation and nucleus cotton seed development and production at different cotton production of Iran.